CMM-22/a2/README.md

       you)
     - Ex.5 will be evaluated based on your demo video.

-**IMPORTANT**.
-GitHub will automatically check if your code can be build or not.
+**IMPORTANT:** GitHub will automatically check if your code can be build or not.
 If your code is not built successfully, you will get **zero** point from this assignment.
 So make sure if there's build/compile error or not.
 If build test fails on GitHub although it is successfully built on your machine, please leave an issue.

-**IMPORTANT**.
-If the system detect a suspected plagiarism case, you will get **zero** point from this assignment.
+**IMPORTANT:** If the system detect a suspected plagiarism case, you will get **zero** point from this assignment.

 Please leave your questions on GitHub, so your colleagues also can join our discussions.